The need for INCLUSION.md

 Open source it!

-Talk is cheap - let's start experimenting with this idea.
+Talk is cheap - so I wanted to start hacking on this idea.
 I went ahead and drafted the actual scaffold and shipped it as an open-source repository:

 github.com/BranonConor/inclusion.md